kenthumphries/kenthumphries.github.io/_posts/2017-03-01-Big-Fat-Initializers.md

 And finally, the disadvantages:

-1. **None**
+1. **Can't Think Of Any**
 Stop supporting countless states, with countless properties, with countless bugs.

+**Want to talk about big, fat initializers?
+[Tweet me](https://twitter.com/kentios).**

 PS.
 We have enough real world problems in 2017, please stop using hamburger menus.

-**Want to talk about big, fat initializers?
-[Tweet me](https://twitter.com/kentios).**